Trading Taxes in India

 Collating Your Taxes

-Although it can look daunting initially, the challenging part comes in keeping a track of all your profits and losses, so you can total them up at the end of the tax year.
-Is there a straightforward way of doing this?
+It is important to keep track of all your profits and losses, so you can total them up at the end of the tax year.

-There are also taxes imposed by your broker to take into account.
+There may also be taxes imposed by your broker to take into account.
 You should consider several factors in your tax calculations:

 - The service tax is 12.36% only on brokerage.